-As the divisional point between the Nipigon and Long Lake Subdivisions, Jellicoe was home to a station, roundhouse, boarding house, section house, water and coal facilities, a large rail yard and several wyes (it is unknown if these wyes were in operation at the same time, but their remains can be found on both the east and west sides of the yard).
+As the divisional point, Jellicoe was home to a station, roundhouse, boarding house, section house, water and coal facilities, a large rail yard and several wyes (it is unknown if these wyes were in operation at the same time, but their remains can be found on both the east and west sides of the yard).
 The station was similar to the one located at another divisional point on the line, Foleyet.

-Jellicoe lost much of its importance following the construction of the Nakina Cut-off, which relegated the line from Longlac to Port Arthur to secondary status.
-It experienced a resurgence in business from the 1930s to the 1950s when mining and logging were booming in the area, such as the Sturgeon River Gold Rush.
+Jellicoe experienced a resurgence in business in the 1930s and following decades when mining and logging were booming in the area, such as the Sturgeon River Gold Rush.